vibbits/training-material/topics/data-management-plans/tutorials/Introduction/tutorial.md

   * You can easily update your DMP throughout the lifecycle of a project

 * Share plans online
-  * DMPonline allows collaborative access, so you can share your DMP with other researchers, within and outside of Utrecht University.
+  * DMPonline allows collaborative access, so you can share your DMP with other researchers, within and outside of your university.

 * Create multiple plans
   * You can store different DMPs for different projects.
 And you can make a copy of a previous plan as the basis for writing a new one.